 - Cross-channel communications: In addition to taking a look at the interactions themselves, it's also important to consider the channels used to support customer activity.

-- Product purchase lifecycle: It's also imperative to understand when the customer's relationship began with the company, and when the shopper's most recent interaction took place.
+- Product purchase lifecycle: Understand when the customer's relationship began with the company and when the shopper's most recent interaction took place.

 Timing is everything: Stages of the customer journey

-A problem could emerge and the client will reach out to the company for a resolution, or the customer may love the product or service they've selected and look to engage with the company further.
-The final possibility here is churn, where the customer doesn't initiate any further engagement and is no longer a customer.
+A problem could emerge and the customer will reach out to the company for a resolution, or the customer may love the product or service they've selected and look to engage with the company further.
+Another possibility here is churn, where the customer doesn't initiate any further engagement and ceases to be a customer.

-Pinpointing where each consumer is in his or her journey is a powerful factor to include in predictive, next-best-action analytics efforts.
+Pinpointing where each customer is in their journey is a powerful factor to include in predictive, next-best-action analytics efforts.
 But it's also important to consider more individual life events that could impact a customer's decision.
-Milestones like getting married, buying a house, having children or retiring - among a host of other events - can be a significant element in determining how customers choose their paths.
+Milestones like getting married, buying a house, having children or retiring—among a host of other events—can be a significant element in determining how customers choose their paths.

-With these metrics at hand, an organization is in a better position to understand its customers' needs and preferences, and provide the next best action before churn takes place.
+With these metrics in hand, an organization is in a better position to understand its customers' needs and preferences, providing the next best action before churn takes place.

 Analytics modeling: Length of lifecycle and time of churn